Ferromagnetism in tilted fermionic Mott insulators: Static perturbation theory

 \section{Static perturbation theory}

-We derive the effective model \eqref{eq:H_eff_static} in the main text.
+In this section, we derive the effective model \eqref{eq:H_eff_static}.
 This derivation is formally the same as in Ref.~\cite{Takasan2019}, where only the small tilt case was discussed.
 First, we start with a generic Hubbard model where we do not specify the form of the on-site potential and the lattice structure.
 After deriving the effective model, we will apply the result to our model \eqref{eq:model_lgauge} in the main text.
 Let us consider the fermionic Hubbard model with an arbitrary on-site potential term,